akshitk20/datastructures/README.md

 # datastructures
-Commonly Used Data Structures implementation
+Commonly Used Data Structures And Algorithms implementation